ls1intum/Artemis/README-SETUP.md

 ## [ArTEMiS Application Setup](https://exercisebruegge.in.tum.de)

-Make sure you are in user group *ls1instructor* to have admin permissions inside the exercise application.
+Make sure you are in user group *ls1instructor* to have admin permissions in ArTEMiS.

 1. If you have not created a course yet, do so now (`Entities` -> `Course` -> `Create a new Course`).
 The student group name defines in which group (in JIRA) users need to be to see this course.